 While you’re most probably going to be controlling playback and volume through your smartphone or laptop (or TV remote), you do get a tiny, slim remote in the box with basic functions like switching inputs.
 We wish this were classier in feel.

-Other features include a smarter auto standby mode, an optional battery pack to make the MR1s portable, and the ability to use the main right speaker as a single mono speaker.
+Other features include a smarter auto standby mode, an optional battery pack to make the MR1 portable, and the ability to use the main right speaker as a single mono speaker.

 But any minor issues are overshadowed by the design and performance of these excellent speakers.
-The step up in performance in impressive, and the Ruark MR1 Mk2s manage to be even more appealing than before.
+The step up in performance in impressive, and the Ruark MR1 Mk2 manage to be even more appealing than before and regain their pole position on the Awards podium.

 Quite simply, these are superb speakers of their type.